Adaptive deep learning framework for robust unsupervised underwater image enhancement: Method

-Then, the UDnet model is applied multiple times to the same input image in order to generate multiple enhancement variants.
-This is done by re-evaluating only the PAdaIN module and the output block, without retraining the entire model.
-The resulting diverse enhancement samples are used for Maximum Probability estimation that takes the enhancement sample with the maximum probability as the final estimation.
+The UDnet model is applied multiple times to the same input image in order to generate multiple enhancement variants.
+This is done by re-evaluating only the PAdaIN module and the output block, without retraining the entire model, which makes UDNet very efficient.
+The resulting diverse enhancement samples are then used for Maximum Probability estimation that takes the enhancement sample with the maximum probability as the final estimation.

-\subsection{Loss Function}
+\subsubsection{Loss Function}

 The training process for UDnet follows the standard procedure for training a cVAE model, which involves minimizing the variational lower bound.
 However, our approach has an additional step of finding a meaningful embedding of enhancement statistics in the latent space.
 This is achieved through the use of a posterior network (as shown in \cref{fig:8}), which learns to recognize posterior features and map them to posterior distributions of the mean and standard deviation.
 Random samples from these distributions can be used to formalize the enhanced results.
 This approach allows for the incorporation of uncertainty into the enhancement process, which can improve the accuracy and reliability of the resulting images.